 Our responses to the SASB disclosures were written in an attempt to include as much of the requested information as possible.
-As this report reflects our first step in our SASB journey, only partial information is available at this time in some instances.
+This report is a continued step in our SASB journey and in some instances, only partial information is available at this time.
 We look forward to reporting more comprehensively under this framework in the years ahead.

 |Data Privacy and Freedom of Expression||Description of policies and practices relating to behavioral advertising and user privacy||

 The collection, storage, hosting, transfer, processing, disclosure, use, security, retention and destruction of personal information required to provide our services is done in compliance with federal, state and foreign privacy, data protection and cyber security laws.

 We are committed to respecting our users’ choices regarding their personal data.
 Only in rare circumstances, as described in our BCR, will we process user data for a legitimate secondary purpose.
 We do not transfer personal data to third-party providers other than to perform ADP services, after they have contractually agreed to follow our privacy principles.
 Further our products do not target children.

 ADP does not have a unique retention schedule based on data or data types due to their varied nature across business units.
 To learn more, please see our Global Records Information Management Program

 For more information on the scope and implementation of our practices related to user privacy, please see ADP’s Privacy page.